hande-qmc/hande/documentation/manual/prereq.rst

 ---------------------

 The following are optional depedencies which add useful (in some cases almost critical) functionality.
-However, they are less likely to be compiled on HPC systems so for easy of testing the functionality which depends upon them can be disabled at compile-time.
+However, they are less likely to be compiled on HPC systems so for ease of testing the functionality which depends upon them can be disabled at compile-time.

 HDF5